 The process seems long but it’s worth the time, money, and investment for your child.
 It’s hard, and it still is.
 Surround yourself with friends and family who understand the process and are supportive.
 Get rid of the ones who don’t!

-On November 30th, Stage Kitchen hosted the second annual fundraising event.
-With the dedicated efforts of Chef Pushkar, Nicole, and the Stage Kitchen staff, over $50,000 was raised towards the Selective Mutism Research Foundation.
-Part of this funding is being made into a grant dedicated to Toyam and all of his hard work that will help send other families to CommuniCamp™.
+On November 29th, Stage Kitchen will host their third annual fundraising event for the Selective Mutism Research Foundation.
+With the dedicated efforts of Chef Pushkar, Nicole, and the Stage Kitchen staff, in previous years, part of the funding has been made into a grant dedicated to Toyam and all of his hard work that will help send other families to CommuniCamp™.

-We asked Nicole some questions about what this fundraiser and Selective Mutism as a cause means to her and her family:
+We asked Nicole, Toyam’s Mom, some questions about what this fundraiser and Selective Mutism as a cause means to her and her family: